GladyBarrios/Telco_Classification_Project/README.md

   # Goal
-  The Goal of this projey is to figure out the main drierts of churn in order to make recoomendations that lead to the best reduction of churn
+  The Goal of this projey is to figure out the main drierts of churn in order to make recoomendations that lead to the best reduction of churn and increase customer retention